 With a baby on the way, it’s easy to go overboard with rainbows, stuffed animals, and wall art.
 But creating a beautiful nursery in a one-bedroom apartment often calls for a less-is-more mentality.
 Choose a few signature pieces to distinguish spaces and show off your style without cluttering your already tiny space.

 Want more space in your one-bedroom apartment?
 Extra Space Storage is the perfect solution for apartment living!
 With storage facilities throughout the U.S., you can get the extra space you need.
-Find a storage unit near you!
+Find self storage units near you!